Automated Tests

 If using gdb, you would have to run chirouter like this:

-This starts chirouter using port 23399 (don’t forget to then use gdb’s run command to actually run the server).
+Don’t forget to then use gdb’s run command to actually run chirouter.

 Similarly, if using Valgrind, you would have to run chirouter like this: